dra1n/ilya/README.md

 In the future this will allow to handle authorization if we have to (probabli not).

-## Game state and actions
+### Actions

 The simplest action takes user to the next screen.

 More complex one changes game state.
 Inside the action descisions are made based on the current game state, so we need to provide one.
 We are not chaning the state in place, rather action returns a changed part and the next level.
 This allows recursion as the level can be the current one.
 As the state changes it provides a mechaninsm to exit the recursion.

-The critical part in action handling is a feedback as it can be edited in v
+The critical part in action handling is a feedback as it can be edited in very restricted environment, like telegram chat.
+So action is able to transform any state, easy to test and fast to report about any error.

+### Screen

+The simplest screen is a story.
+It could take some variations too.
+Just plain text, text interpolated with values from some part of the game state, and a function with access to game state which contains some game logic and returns text part.

+### Title

+Just in case.
+It's nice to have one.

 ## Game map

+Here is a sketch of a possible game sript.

 ```
 const actionTypes = {